 The following points will look at games from both the Elder Scrolls and Fallout franchises, from Oblivion to Fallout 4.

 The first, most important thing that Bethesda needs to do is to ditch the Gamebryo/Creation engine and just get a new one.
 It’s an ironic situation when a game like The Witcher 3, which inspired its open-world direction from an Elder Scrolls game, does a much better job at creating a fun experience on it’s first try.
 Bethesda needs to invest in an engine that can handle open-world experiences better than the Creation Engine, and do it well and more convincingly.
-The current state of Bethesda games is nothing but buggy, boring combat, small and soulless cities, and loading screens all over the place (everybody’s sick of those).
+The current state of Bethesda games is nothing but buggy, boring combat, small ‘cities’, and loading screens all over the place (everybody’s sick of those).
 Its only saving grace, and what a saving grace that is, are the mods.
 I literally only play Bethesda games because they can be modded.